 United Methodist Student Loan: Any United Methodist student who is registered as a full-time degree candidate at Asbury University may apply for a loan.
 The applicant must be a citizen of the United States and a member of the United Methodist Church for one year or more.
 He/she must be Christian in character, sound in health, financially reliable, wholly or partially self-supporting, and giving promise of future usefulness.
 Applicants must have a grade average of "C" or better.
 A first semester freshman must have an average of "B" or better for the senior year of high school.
 A legally binding promissory note is required.
 Payments are made monthly, beginning not later than six months after discontinuing school attendance.
 Interest will be computed at 6% per annum from the date the loan is granted until the note is paid in full.
 For service credit, a student must contact the National Office of United Methodist Student Loans.
 Applications are available online at www.gbhem.org.
 Funds are available on a first-come, first-served basis.

 Alternative Loans: Alternative loans are available for students to reduce any balance between the cost of education and financial aid.
-These loans are received through a bank, with several types being available.
+These loans are received through a lending institution, with several types being available.
 Financial Aid personnel will work with a student to determine the best type of loan option and will provide application information.
-Alternative loans will be counted as pending aid against the student’s account for a period not to exceed 60 days after the loan has been certified.
+Alternative loans will be counted as pending aid against the student’s account for a period not to exceed 60 days after the loan has been originated.
 After that time such loans will automatically be removed from the student’s pending aid.
 The alternative loan, however, may still be processed and applied to the student’s account following the resolution of any issues.